dnlamah/HomeSessions-Day3/README.md

-#A Simple Clone of Medium.com Home Page
+# A Simple Clone of Medium.com Home Page

+## Technology used in building

-#The Medium Clone was built using HTML 5, CSS 3 technology.
+The Medium Clone was built using HTML 5, CSS 3 technology.

+## Responsiveness

-#The Medium Clone is responsive.
+The Medium Clone is responsive.

-#To install...
+## To installation and Usage

-#1.
-Clone this repository and
+### 1. Clone this repository and

-#2. open the src folder
+### 2. open the src folder

-#3.
-View the clone by double click on the index,html page.
+### 3. View the clone by double click on the index.html page.